2019 City of Janesville Revaluation Complete

-The City of Janesville Assessor's Office is underway with the implementation of the City's next revaluation.
-A citywide residential and commercial revaluation has not been completed since 2011.
-Below, please find a list of tools and frequently asked questions to assist you in understanding the upcoming revaluation process.
+The City of Janesville Assessor's Office has completed the 2019 Citywide Revaluation.
+Prior to 2019, a citywide residential and commercial revaluation had not been completed since 2011.
+Below, please find a list of tools and frequently asked questions to assist you in understanding the recently completed revaluation process.
 Should you have any questions, please call the Assessor's Office at 608-755-3045.

 Informational videos, slides and documents:

 - Revaluation Community Presentation The City Assessor Michelle Laube used these slides while visiting various community groups.
 The slides provided a brief overview of the revaluation process.

 - WI Taxpayer Alliance articles This is a PDF document titled "Revaluation Articles" from the non-partisan Wisconsin Taxpayer Alliance organization that provides information about the revaluation process.